Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $t('copy-n-files', { count: 5 })
 ```

-This syntax can be used in any translation message to choose an option based on different plural categories.
+This syntax can be used in any translation message to choose an option based on plural category, or even a concrete value.
 </details>

 #### Translators do not have control over translations